dl5rfk/easyBM/README.md

 * And all together  up and running for the next step.

 ### Installation
+Go to the Website [https://www.raspberrypi.org/downloads/raspbian/] and download the debian jessie light image for Raspberry Pi.
+Then, windows user can use the Software Rufus to transfer the image to a new blank SD-Card and create a bootable SD-Card.

 On a fresh and clean Raspberry Pi Debian Jessi light installation goto the directory /opt and clone the repository from github.
 Login into the Raspberry with the default password "raspberry" and do the following steps: